 As I continue reading Science Fiction 101, more and more wonderful ideas keep popping up that I think make for great blog posts.
 Last night I finished reading No Woman Born by C.L.
 Moore, a novella written in 1944 about a famous actress and performer, Deirdre, who dies in a fire but whose brain is saved by the scientist Maltzer.
 He creates a robotic body to house the brain, effectively bringing Deirdre back to life.
 The story looks at how Deirdre adjusts to her new body and then goes back on stage to resume her place as America’s sweetheart.

 The whole thing has a very Frankenstein-esque feel to it, which is just great.

-The put-er-together-er of the collection, Robert Silverberg, hypothesizes that this is mainly because of C.L.
-Moore's incredible talent and because she was a woman.
+The editor of the collection, Robert Silverberg, hypothesizes that this is mainly because of C.L.
+Moore’s incredible talent and because she was a woman.
 He writes: